Mike Kasem

-Michael C. Kasem (born August 24, 1973) is an American television presenter, actor, and radio DJ on Mediacorp Radio's Gold 905FM Homestretch with Mike Kasem.
+Michael C. Kasem (born August 24, 1973) is an American television presenter, actor and radio personality based in Singapore.
+He is on Mediacorp Radio's Gold 905FM Homestretch with Mike Kasem.

 Early life and family

 Born in Los Angeles County, California, Kasem is the son of the American disc jockey and radio personality Casey Kasem and his first wife, Linda Myers.
 Kasem has two sisters, Julie and radio and television personality Kerri Kasem.